 The ASIP (Alternative Self-Isolation Plan) program is a framework for Yukon’s wilderness tourism companies to safely conduct business during COVID-19.
 The program has been approved by Yukon’s Chief Medical Officer of Health (CMOH), and was developed by experts in the wilderness tourism sector from across Yukon and Canada, as well as an Occupational Medicine Consultant.

 As of May 25 2021, Canadians who can prove they’ve been fully vaccinated with a Health Canada-approved vaccine* do not have to self-isolate upon entering the Yukon.
-Those who are not fully vaccinated will be required to self-isolate for 14-days in Whitehorse, prior to any tourism activities.
+Those who are not fully vaccinated will be required to self-isolate for 14 days upon arrival.
 However, if you book an ASIP tour through an approved operator, you can complete your 14-day self-isolation while on your tour in the backcountry, instead of completing it in Whitehorse prior to departing on your tour.

 ASIP-approved operators must first develop detailed Operational Plans.
 They must then submit their plans to Yukon’s COVID Response Unit for review and approval by the CMOH prior to hosting guests.

 All wilderness operators approved through the ASIP program design their tours specifically to avoid interaction with individuals or communities outside of your tour group for the duration of your visit.
 Additionally:

 Each Operational Plan is specific to the operator and their tours.

 All ASIP-approved companies on the Yukon Wild website will have a special ASIP stamp that indicates they are permitted to operate.
 You can also contact the tour operator directly for more information.

 Currently, all Canadian residents can book a trip through an ASIP-approved operator.